juev/awesome-stars/README.md

 ## HCL

+- [terraform-aws-tfstate-backend](https://github.com/cloudposse/terraform-aws-tfstate-backend) - Terraform module that provision an S3 bucket to store the `terraform.tfstate` file and a DynamoDB table to lock the state file to prevent concurrent modifications and state corruption.
 - [terraform-terraform-label](https://github.com/cloudposse/terraform-terraform-label) - Terraform Module to define a consistent naming convention by (namespace, stage, name, [attributes])
 - [terraform-aws-codebuild](https://github.com/cloudposse/terraform-aws-codebuild) - Terraform Module to easily leverage AWS CodeBuild for Continuous Integration